openstack-archive/fuel-docs/pages/reference-architecture/ha-notes/0130-how-fuel-deploys-ha.rst

 How Fuel Deploys HA
 -------------------

-Fuel installs Corosync service, configures ``corosync.conf`` and includes Pacemaker service plugin into ``/etc/corosync/service.d``.
+Fuel installs Corosync service, configures ``corosync.conf``, and includes the Pacemaker service plugin into ``/etc/corosync/service.d``.
 Then Corosync service starts and spawns corresponding Pacemaker processes.
-Fuel configures cluster properties of Pacemaker and then injects resources configuration for virtual IPs, HAProxy, MySQL and Neutron agent resources::
+Fuel configures the cluster properties of Pacemaker and then injects resource configurations for virtual IPs, HAProxy, MySQL and Neutron agent resources::

   primitive p_haproxy ocf:pacemaker:haproxy \